Document Translation Services

 How will we deal with your documents?

-- All documents treated as confidential
+- All communication is confidential

 - You can send us documents electronically

-- Most major formats
+- We work with most major formats

 The normal rule in document translation is that we will match the source format as closely as possible.
 If working with an editable Word document as the source, we will usually supply a Word document with the translated text.
 Our translation team will match the layout of the original as closely as possible.
 Most languages will be longer than English, so it may not be possible to fit the target language text in the same number of pages as the original, without some compromise such as reducing the font size.
 Some languages are particularly long, for example Russian is typically more than 50% longer than an English equivalent text.
 Some languages are shorter than English, for example Simplified or Traditional Chinese, as each character is a word.